kubedb/docs/docs/guides/mssqlserver/failover/guide.md

 ```

-Lets check if the secondary(`mssqlserver-ag-cluster-0`) got the updated data from new primary `mssqlserver-ag-cluster-2`.
+Let's check if the secondary(`mssqlserver-ag-cluster-0`) got the updated data from new primary `mssqlserver-ag-cluster-2`.

 ```shell
 $ kubectl exec -it -n demo mssqlserver-ag-cluster-0 -c mssql -- bash